44 Tips & Things To Know Before Visiting Turkey

 You won’t struggle to find Western food in Turkey.
 There is at least one McDonald’s, Burger King, Starbucks, and KFC in the major cities and towns.
 However, try local food if you want to explore this country and allow your palette to enjoy the greatest of treats – especially in the smaller cities.
 The plus point is that local food is also far cheaper than Western fare!

 A few must-tries are lahmacun (a flatbread covered in herby, ground lamb), pide (another flatbread but this time with all manner of different toppings), doner kebab, Adana kebab (a long spicy meat kebab usually served with rice and salad), menemen (a tomato and egg omelet-style breakfast dish).
-Of course, the famous Turkish breakfast, also known as kahvalti.
+Of course, the famous Turkish breakfast is also known as kahvalti.
 You will not be hungry after you’ve had this feast of a meal!

 It goes without saying that a hot glass of cay (tea) goes with every meal, and you should drink at least three and try Turkish coffee; it is not like anything you have ever tried.